 - (a) intercepts a pass or fumble; or recovers an opponent's fumble or backward pass; or catches or recovers a kick; and - (b) his original momentum carries him into his own end zone; and - (c) the ball remains behind his goal line and is declared dead in his team's possession there.
 This includes a fumble that goes from the end zone into the field of play and out of bounds (Rule 7-2-4-b-1).
+If conditions (a)-(c) are satisfied above, the ball belongs to this player's team at the spot where he gained possession.

-FR-84 RULE 8 / SCORING
+FR-84 RULES 8 / SCORING